Astrophysical Probes of the Vainshtein Mechanism: Stars and Galaxies: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Olivier Asin for pointing out a typo in equation \eqref{eq:MLE} which led to figures \ref{fig:lesolms}--\ref{fig:fixu} being incorrect in the published version of this work.
 We are grateful to Bill Paxton and the MESA community for answering our many questions and to Thomas Collett for several enlightening discussions.
 We would like to thank Alexandre Barreira, Tsutomu Kobayashi, Baojiu Li, Yuki Watanabe and Daisuke Yamauchi for several correspondences.
 We thank Eugeny Babichev, David Langlois and Ryo Saito for useful discussions about the exterior solutions.